LongarMD/WAC/README.md

 bash scripts/run_exp_pipeline.sh
 ```

-The command above will perform a series of experiments by executing the following steps:
+The command above will perform a series of experiments by executing the following steps (the names of the files are listed in the `scripts/run_exp_pipeline.sh` file):

 ```bash
 # prepare the data examples for the experiment